Last updated on June 6th, 2021

 |> $1 million||0.2%|

 One thing you may want to note is that you’ll need to pay these fees, regardless of your portfolio’s performance.
-Even if you are losing money, you will still have to pay the management fee to StashAway!
+This means even if you are losing money, you will still have to pay the management fee to StashAway!

 #2 Expense ratio